MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/mutt-testing-options.md

 ---
-Description: Before using MUTT devices, you must prepare the test system.
+description: Before using MUTT devices, you must prepare the test system.
 title: How to prepare the test system to run MUTT test tools ms.date: 04/20/2017 ms.localizationpriority: medium